Palm - Dwarf Palmetto

 SawPalmetto

-Dwarf palmettos are great sources of food all year.
+Dwarf palmettos are good sources of calories all year.
 The easiest way to get the "heart" of this palm is to dig up, root ball and all, then peel/cut away the fronds.
-Eventually you'll reach a inner section that looks like the inner portions of celery or an artichoke heart.
+Eventually you'll reach an inner section that looks like the inner portions of celery or an artichoke heart.
 Cut away the roots and anything still stiff or hard.
 Anything soft is edible.
 It has a somewhat bitter, unusual taste raw.
 Roasting it makes it a little sweeter.

 Dwarf palmettos grow in low, wet, shady areas.
 If you are looking to buy property and dwarf palmettos are present you can be pretty sure that area floods often!